 Try and reach a settlement

 If you decide on legal action, then the first thing you’ll want to determine if the likelihood of the suit surviving the first motion to dismiss.
 New York law favors developers, so unless you have a strong case, you may be thrown out on the first motion.
 But if the lawsuit makes it to the second motion, then that’s usually where settlement talks begin.
-Developers don’t like getting dragged through the mud of a lawsuit, with all the damage to their reputation that does.
+Developers don’t like getting dragged through the mud of a trial.
+A lawsuit damages their reputation; these developers do not take lightly.
 If the developer is open to dispute resolution, then it’s well worth hearing them out.

 Your lawyer might be able to work out a settlement, but if not, then you may have to hire a mediator to help jointly.
 They can review documents, inspection reports, and the evidence you provide and work with both sides to find a solution.
 Hopefully, you’ll reach an agreement with the developers where they agree to reimburse you for the costs of repairs.